TreeflyGames/XtremeWorlds/README.md

 What is it?
 ===========
-This is a tile-based 2D ORPG game engine.
+This is a tile-based 2D MMORPG game engine.
 It features a client and server application setup with a basic GUI.
+It has live editing built-in, with team-based features to allow fluid updating.

 Setup
 ===========